Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

 Action: Once you feel deeply relaxed and focused (usually after reaching '1'), you can gently direct your imagination and deliver your therapeutic suggestions.

-• Repetition: Repeat your core suggestion three to five times with calm conviction, visualizing the result as vividly as possible.
-Feel the calmness; see the confidence.
+Repetition: Repeat your core suggestion three to five times with calm conviction, visualising the result as vividly as possible.

 Step 5: Consolidating the Programme (The Anchor)